Skip to Content

 EASY PORK CHILI

-I love the fact you can modify chili to your tastes that day.
+I love the fact you can modify chili to your tastes that day and it is an easy recipe for those busy days.

 I love setting out a variety of garnishes including cilantro, cheese, sour cream, diced red onion and jalapeños.